Microbreweries and the Craft Beer Culture in Quebec

 Summer

-Quebec's light and tangy summer beers are increasingly popular.
-Fresh, citrusy, perfect for patios and evenings on the River.
+The light and tangy beers of Quebec's summer are increasingly popular.
+Fresh, lemony, perfect for patios and evenings by the River.

 SeasonSummer & Spring